Cube structures of the universal minimal system, nilsystems and applications

-For a point $x_{0}\in uX$, the {\em Ellis group} of the pointed system $(X,x_{0})$ os the $\uptau$-closed subgroup When there is no ambiguity, we omit the fixed points $x_{0}$ and denote the Ellis group of $X$ by $\GG(X)$.
+When there is no ambiguity, we omit the fixed point $x_{0}$ and denote the Ellis group of $X$ by $\GG(X)$.
 Whenever $x_0$ is used, we will refer to the element with respect to which the group $\GG(X)$ is defined.
 For $\pi:(X,T)\to (Y,T)$ an extension of minimal systems we have $\GG(X)\subseteq \GG(Y)$, where the group $\GG(Y)$ is defined by the point $\pi(x_{0})$.
 The Ellis group is very useful when studying extensions.
 Below, there are a few applications of this concept.

 \begin{theorem}[see {\cite[Chapters 10 and 14]{Auslander_minimal_flows_and_extensions:1988}}] Let $\pi:(X, T) \to (Y, T)$ be an extension of minimal systems.
-Then,\begin{enumerate}[label=(\arabic*)] \item $\pi$ is proximal if and only if $\GG(X)= \GG(Y)$. \item $\pi$ is distal if and only if $\pi^{-1}(py_{0})=p\GG(Y)x_{0}$, for all $p\in M$. \item $\pi$ is equicontinuous if and only if $\pi$ is distal and $H(F)\subseteq \GG(X)$. \item If $\pi$ is open, then $p\circ \pi^{-1}(y)=\pi^{-1}(py)$ for every $p\in M$ and $y\in Y$. \end{enumerate} \end{theorem}
+Then,\begin{enumerate}[label=(\arabic*)] \item $\pi$ is proximal if and only if $\GG(X)= \GG(Y)$. \item $\pi$ is distal if and only if $\pi^{-1}(py_{0})=p\GG(Y)x_{0}$, for all $p\in M$. \item $\pi$ is equicontinuous if and only if $\pi$ is distal and $H(\GG(Y))\subseteq \GG(X)$. \item If $\pi$ is open, then $p\circ \pi^{-1}(y)=\pi^{-1}(py)$ for every $p\in M$ and $y\in Y$. \end{enumerate} \end{theorem}